Legal Translation of GDPR Privacy Statements

-Changes to the European Union’s data privacy laws are generating an increased need for legal translation of client Engagement Letters from English into 23 official languages of the EU: Bulgarian, Croatian, Czech, Danish, Dutch, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish and Swedish.
+Changes to the European Union’s data privacy laws are generating an increased need for legal translation of GDPR privacy notices and ofclient Engagement Letters from English into 23 official languages of the EU: Bulgarian, Croatian, Czech, Danish, Dutch, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish and Swedish.

 While the United States has a host of laws, both state and federal, that try to address the problem of data breaches, the European Union (EU) created a uniform data privacy law – the General Data Protection Regulation (GDPR).
-What’s more, the GDPR goes into effect this Friday, May 25, 2018.
+What’s more, the GDPR went into effect on May 25, 2018.

 If your law firm or company does business with EU customers, then you will likely need to look into whether you should update the engagement letters you have with your clients to incorporate the new data privacy rules in the GDPR.
 In addition, you need to make sure that those new engagement letters are translated into the languages spoken by your international clients.